One Health, Global Communicable Diseases: an African exposure

 HOW DOES IT WORK?

 There is a spring course component (3 credits.)
+Classes will take place on Fridays from 2:00pm to 3:30pm.
 The trip is during summer A (3 credits.)
 These 6 credits fulfill one year of Honors College requirements.

 WHAT DOES IT COST?